Decoding CMMC Compliance: Understanding Its Evolution & Required Security Levels

 While it is primarily directed to companies involved with the Defense Industrial Base (DIB), it is also recommended for those organizations who aim to have a compliant cybersecurity framework aligned to the CMMC standards.

-But regardless of your business category, the bigger question is: where to begin?
-A tech partner could come in handy to guide you through the CMMC process.
+But regardless of your business category, the bigger question is where to begin.
+A tech partner could help guide you through the CMMC process.

 How CMMC Works